Park-Jeong-Ki/ALL-IN-ONE-CCTV/README.md

 Download pre-trained weights file: https://drive.google.com/file/d/1eU_9UjVwhpilSw4pL4curM-Hsu_qBqLA/view?usp=sharing

-Copy and paste all foleder from your downloads into the this repository.
+Copy and paste all folder from your downloads into the this repository.

 ### References